AIT-Technology-PLC/ArifSchoolFee/README.md

 -   main
     -   This is the branch that is running on the production server
     -   Do not submit PR to this branch
+    -   Serve as live, stable, and tested code-base that is available to the end user.
--   dev
+-   staging
-    -   Always use this branch for development and making changes
+    -   Always use this branch for final development testing and making changes before deployment to production
+    -   Used for user-acceptance testing (UAT) and previewing changes before deploying to production.
+-   testing
+    -   Used for QA testing and experimentation.
+    -   All developers push their feature branches here for testing.
     -   Always submit PRs to this branch

 ## Requirements

 -   PHP >= 8.2